dangervalentine/react-native-scroll-track/README.md

 2. Install dependencies: `npm install`
 3. Run the example: `npm run example`

+### Issues and Feature Requests

+Please use the [GitHub Issues](https://github.com/dangervalentine/react-native-scroll-track/issues) page for bug reports and feature requests.

 ---

-## License
+## 📄 License

-This demo project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-## Support
+## 💖 Support

-If you like this package, please consider giving it a ⭐ on GitHub!
+If you like this package, please consider:

-For issues and feature requests, please use the [GitHub Issues](https://github.com/dangervalentine/react-native-scroll-track/issues) page.
+- ⭐ **Starring** the repository on GitHub
+- 📦 **Sharing** the package with your React Native community

 **Built with ❤️ for the React Native community**